GAIR-NLP/benbench/README.md

 In the first case, the Qwen-1.8B model achieves perfect n-gram predictions on a sample from the GSM8K training set, completing all 5-grams accurately.
 This strongly suggests potential data leakage within the training set of GSM8K.
 Additionally, we also conducted a case study on the Aquila2-34B model, known to accidentally be exposed to the entire GSM8K test set.
 It consistently predicts n-grams as  "The answer is" for all instances where the ground truth was represented by a placeholder "####".
 This observation exactly explains why it is challenging to detect  leakage using our n-gram accuracy metric.
 To enhance readers' comprehension of model behaviors, we have released an interactive demo for case studies, available at <a href="https://huggingface.co/spaces/GAIR/BenBench">Huggingface Space: BenBench</a>.

-## 📃 Recommendation for Model Documentation and Benchmarks Setup

-To ensure fairness in the evaluation of large language models moving forward, we propose the following suggestions:

-- **Documentation**: For any LLMs to be released, comprehensive documentation should be provided.
-This documentation at least specifies **whether the model has been trained on the training or test sets of commonly used benchmarks to prevent potentially unfair comparisons**.
-To this end, we introduce Benchmark Transparency Card, which serves as the supplement of the Data Card and Model Card, aiming to document the utilization of benchmarks (such as whether any benchmark sets are used for training and whether any data augmentation techniques are applied) and benchmark evaluation details.
-We hope that this card will be widely adopted upon the release of models to foster the healthy development of large language models.
-- **Benchmark Construction**: We recommend constructing benchmarks from the latest corpus to minimize the risk of overlap with pre-training corpora.
-Additionally, evaluation datasets should be regularly updated using dynamic benchmarks to guard against overfitting to static test datasets.
-- **Benchmark Public Access**: To mitigate the risk of *Input-Output Leakage*, we advise against directly uploading original benchmarks online, particularly when they contain paired questions and answers.
-As suggested by Jacovi et al., 2023, encrypting the test set prior to uploading can enhance security.
-Alternatively, maintaining a private test set through a leaderboard format is also a viable option.
-- **Evaluation**: We recommend caution in drawing overly optimistic conclusions about a model's capabilities based on its strong performance in specific benchmarks.
-It may be beneficial to evaluate the model further using a variety of contemporary challenges, such as new exam questions, to provide a more balanced assessment of its abilities.
-When benchmarking proprietary models, it is important to proceed with caution, especially when submitting benchmark data through APIs.
-There is a risk that this data could be utilized by the model's provider for further training purposes.

 ## 🌴How to evaluate a model using our pipeline